 If you have CHF and begin to feel faint, have chest pain that doesn’t go away with rest, feel light-headed or confused or are not able to breathe, call 911 immediately.

 If you have CHF, a home care expert from Lend a Hand Home Care can help you monitor your condition and provide support with everyday activities.
-Lend a Home Care provides senior care services in Reno, NV and the neighboring areas.
+Lend a Home Care provides Sparks, NV elder care and care in the neighboring areas.
 Email or call 775-322-8414 to find out more.